fireblocks/fireblocks-network-link/DESCRIPTION.md

 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

 ## v1.0.0
-> Date TBC
+> 16 Mar 2023
-* Added support for bank accounts and a guide for banks.
+* Added a guide for banks.
+* Added the Post convert EP.
+* Added a Coin_Class.
+* Added Account_Type.
+* Added examples for Bank network and account details.

 ## v0.8.1
 > 26 Feb 2023